automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Angaturama.md

 # Angaturama
-## Description: A Brazilian relative of Spinosaurus.
+## A Brazilian relative of Spinosaurus.